Erica Meier

-Erica Meier is an animal rights advocate and was the president and executive director of Animal Outlook (previously known as Compassion Over Killing) from 2005 to 2021.
+Erica Meier is an American animal rights advocate and was the president and executive director of Animal Outlook (previously known as Compassion Over Killing) from 2005 to 2021.

 Early life and career beginnings

 Meier's father owned a small meat-packing company.
 However, her strong connection to animals made her uncomfortable with eating meat.
 In high school, she learned more about how meat production can be harmful to the planet, and she decided to become vegetarian.
 When she later learned about animal mistreatment on factory farms and the conditions for dairy cows and egg-laying hens, she became vegan.
 This led her to switch her career interests from environmental protection to animal protection.

 Meier interned with PETA in college and spent three years working there after graduating.
 She developed an interest in humane law enforcement and moved to Washington, D.C. to work as an animal control officer for the Washington Humane Society, where she rescued animals and helped to enforce anti-cruelty laws.